Fiduciary Duties of Directors: Everything You Need to Know

 Historically, creditors of companies have been extended the fiduciary duties formally restricted to directors.
 However, more recently this has not been the case, In a 2007 case, North American Catholic Educ.
 Programming Found., Inc v.
 Gheewalla, 930 A.2d 92 (Del.
 2007), the Supreme Court maintained that a fiduciary has continuing responsibilities to the company, but denied that creditors owed duties.
 It held that once a company is officially insolvent, the creditors replace the shareholders as the primary constituency and are instead owed fiduciary duties.

 If you need help with understanding the fiduciary duties of directors, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.